saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 For Juniper, we configured the following options:
 - `track-igp-metric`: this will copy the IGP metric into the `inet.3` table.
 Normally, Juniper will default all LDP routes to 1 (_ascii shrug_)
-- `deaggregate`: this will deaggregate the FECs and will cause each prefix to be bound to a separate label.
-Not the default on Juniper, though it is recommended to configure it by Juniper.

 For Cisco, we configured the following options:
 - `mpls ldp address-family ipv4 label local allocate for host-routes`: this causes for the IOS XR router to advertise a label for the lo0 interface only.
 The default is to advertise a label for every interface.